-How many sessions will I need?
+How long do I need?

-This is dependent on your situation and can be discussed with your psychologist.
-After the first 1-2 sessions, your psychologist will discuss with you what they think is an appropriate amount of sessions for the presenting problem.
+Each individual therapy session is 50 minutes in length.
+How many sessions you need depends on your situation and can be discussed with your psychologist.
+After the first 1-2 sessions, your psychologist will discuss what they think is an appropriate amount of sessions to help you address the presenting problem.
 This way you can set goals and work together on achieving them.

-What types of groups do you run?
+What types of group therapy do you offer?